ricardobaumann/yara-fe/README.md

 * [yara-rest](https://github.com/ricardobaumann/yara-rest)
 * [yara-graphql](https://github.com/ricardobaumann/yara-graphql)

-Then, on your local, run `npm start`.
+Then, on your local, run `npm install && npm start`.
 App should be available on http://localhost:3000.